schadenfred/proscrypt-koans/README.md

 ## koan 1.7: Docker Compose

-While we're at it, let's see if Docker Compose is installed.
-When you do:
+While we're at it, let's install Docker Compose.
+When you can do:

 `$ docker-compose --version`